eerkela/bertrand/README.rst

    1    1
    2    2
    dtype: int64
-   >>> pd.Series([1, 2, 3]) + True
-   0    2
-   1    3
-   2    4
-   dtype: int64
    >>> pd.Series([1, 2, 3]) + [1, True, 1.0]
    0      0
    1      3
    2    4.0
    dtype: object

-Or create entirely new attributes and methods above and beyond what's included in pandas.
+Or create entirely new attributes and methods above and beyond what's pandas includes by default.

 .. doctest::